kirilenkobm/BDCSP/README.md

 [-a]: try to get distance to average line
 ```

-For better results, add -f option.
+For better (in average) results, add -f and -z options.

-For best results, call throw call_for_each_line.py:
+Also, results might be improved with:

 ```shell
 ../call_for_each_line.py [input_file] [k]